Shipwright's Cottage: Modern-day

 In 2008, the land at 900 Innes Street was donated by Joe Cassidy, a local developer, to the Tenderloin Housing Clinic for the purpose of building neighborhood housing.
 In September 2010, the abandoned house had a roof fire, which added city agencies to pressure the Tenderloin Housing Clinic to renovate the building.

 In 2014, the city of San Francisco purchased the house and the land.
 The Shipwright's Cottage was featured in the Joe Talbot film, The Last Black Man in San Francisco (2019).

 In 2019, a US$25 million dollar grant from the John Pritzker Family Fund was awarded to help create an 8-acre park, encompassing the property.
-Construction for the city park will take place from 2020 until 2025, and it will surround the former boatyard, and include the newly-restored Shipwright's Cottage building, which will serve as the park's visitor's center.
+Construction for the city park took place from 2020 until 2025, and surrounds the former boatyard, and include the newly-restored Shipwright's Cottage building, which will serve as the park's visitor center.